Hidden Kingdoms

 Hidden Kingdoms is a British documentary television series that was first broadcast on BBC One on 16 January 2014.
 The three-part series is narrated by Stephen Fry and shows how animals experience the world from their perspective.
-Animals shown include a chipmunk, dung beetle, Rufous elephant shrew and treeshrew, and Japanese rhinoceros beetle.
+Animals shown include a Rufous elephant shrew, grasshopper mouse, chipmunk, treeshrew, marmoset and Japanese rhinoceros beetle.

 In United States, the series was shown under the alternative title Mini Monsters, which aired at Discovery Channel on 31 May 2014.

 Production

 Kim Shillinglaw, the BBC's head of commissioning for natural history and science, announced the series on 21 November 2013.
 The following landscapes were used for the series: savanna, desert, jungle, forest and the metropolis of Rio de Janeiro and Tokyo.
 The executive producer is Mike Gunton, senior executive of the BBC Natural History Unit, and produced by Mark Brownlow.
 Hidden Kingdoms is a BBC, Discovery, RTL Group, France Télévisions and CCTV-9 co-production, in association with R.T.I S.p.A.

 BBC Worldwide announced pre-sales for Hidden Kingdoms before the 2013 MIPCOM.
 The series has been licensed to Network Ten (Australia), BBC Knowledge (South Africa), Sveriges Television (Sweden) and RÚV (Iceland).
 BBC Worldwide also signed a deal with the Korean Broadcasting System.

 On-screen warnings of re-enacted elements were shown in Hidden Kingdoms.
 One of the scenes, featuring a mouse leaping to escape the jaws of a rattlesnake, was created by filming rattlesnakes making strikes at a hot towel placed above a camera, which was then merged with footage of the mouse.